How to determine if the LSERV BUFFERPOOL is working with desired performance?

 For optimal performance, the data LSERV uses should be found in the BUFFERS and not have to be read into them.

-Each time DATA is requested by LSERV, it searches the BUFFERPOOL for that data.
+Each time DATA is requested by LSERV, it searches first in the BUFFERPOOL for that data.
 If it is found, the acquire time is rapid.
 If it is not found, then LSERV has to read the data (I/O) and put the data into the Buffer.
-This can be slower.
+This take more time.

-The suggested rule of thumb is to try to keep the BUFRDS 10% of the BURFND values and try to make sure that the DATA is in the BUFFERs that will be read most of the time.
+The suggested rule of thumb is to try to keep the BUFRDS 10% of the BURFND values and try to make sure that the DATA is in the BUFFERs that will be used most often.

-Refer to the CA-LSERV section of the CA Common Services for z/OS Administrator Guide, for more details about adjusting the size of the Data Buffers and some limitations that can occur.
+Refer to the LSERV section of the Common Services for z/OS Administrator Guide, for more details about adjusting the size of the Data Buffers and some limitations that can occur.

 Attachments